michal-h21/make4ht/README.md

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

+The above example will clean all output `HTML` files using the `tidy` command.

-It tests output file names with `Lua` pattern matching and on matched items will execute a command or a function, specified in the second argument.
-Commands may be specified as strings, the templates will be expanded, `${var_name}` placeholders will be replaced with corresponding variables from the `parameters` table, described in the previous subsection.
-One additional variable is available:
+The `match` action tests output file names using a `Lua` pattern matching function.
+It executes a command or a function, specified in the second argument, on files whose filenames match the pattern.

+The commands to be executed can be specified as strings.
+They can contain `${var_name}` placeholders, which are replaced with corresponding variables from the `parameters` table.
+The templating system was described in the subsection \ref{sec:commandfunction}.
+There is and additional variable available in this table, called `filename`.
-`filename`.
 It contains the name of the current output file.

-The above example will clean all output `HTML` files using the `tidy` command.

 If function is used instead, it will get two parameters.
-The first one is a current filename, the second one table with parameters.
+The first one is the current filename, the second one is the `parameters` table.

 ## Filters

-Some default `match` actions which can be used are available from  the `make4ht-filter` module.
-It contains some functions which are useful for fixing some `tex4ht` bugs or shortcomings.
+\label{sec:filters}

+To make it easier to post-process the generated files using the `match` actions, `make4ht` provides a filtering mechanism thanks to the `make4ht-filter` module.

+The `make4ht-filter` module returns a function which can be used for the filter chain building.
+Multiple filters can be chained into a pipeline.
+Each filter can modify the string that is passed to it from the previous filters.
+The changes are then saved to the processed file.

+Several built-in filters are available, it is also possible to create a new ones.

 Example:

     local filter = require "make4ht-filter"
     local process = filter{"cleanspan", "fixligatures", "hruletohr"}
     Make:htlatex()
+    Make:match("html$",process)

+Function `filter` accepts also function arguments, in this case this function takes file contents as a parameter and modified contents are returned.

+Example:

+    local filter  = require "make4ht-filter"
+    local changea = function(s) return s:gsub("a","z") end
+    local process = filter{"cleanspan", "fixligatures", changea}
     Make:htlatex()
+    Make:htlatex()
     Make:match("html$",process)

-The `make4ht-filter` module return a function which can be used for the filter chain building.
-Multiple filters can be chained, each of them can modify the string which was modified by the previous filters.
-The changes are then saved to the processed file.
+In this example, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.

+Some default `match` actions which can be used are available from  the `make4ht-filter` module.
+It contains some functions which are useful for fixing some `tex4ht` bugs or shortcomings.

 Built-in filters are: